-Under federal law, nursing mothers should be given reasonable rest breaks to express breast milk whenever they need to until their baby is up to a year old.
+Under federal law, nursing employees should be given reasonable rest breaks to express breast milk whenever needed until their baby is up to a year old.

 Employers must also provide a convenient place other than a bathroom where the nursing mother will be protected from view and intrusion by co-workers and the public.

-This regulation applies only to non-exempt employees, those who qualify for the FLSA overtime pay requirements.
-Also, companies with fewer than 50 employees that can offer evidence that providing such breaks would present an “undue hardship” will be exempt from following this provision.
+This regulation applies only to non-exempt employees who qualify for the FLSA minimum wage and overtime pay requirements.
+Also, companies with fewer than 50 employees who can offer evidence that providing such breaks would present an “undue hardship” will be exempt from following this provision.

 Nursing breaks do not have to be paid under the FLSA.
 However, suppose the employer offers paid breaks.
-In that case, a nursing mother should be compensated the same way as other employees.
+In that case, a nursing mother should be compensated like other employees.

 The American Disabilities Act (ADA) doesn’t specifically mandate breaks.
-Still, it requires employers to provide disabled employees with reasonable accommodations to help them perform their job properly.
+Still, employers must provide disabled employees with reasonable accommodations to help them perform their jobs properly.

 Examples in which a reasonable accommodation can be interpreted as the need for a necessary break include:

-As this isn’t a complete list of conditions under which employees with disabilities qualify for breaks, so make sure to check the regulations and avoid potential lawsuits.
+As this isn’t a complete list of conditions under which employees with disabilities qualify for breaks, check the regulations and avoid potential lawsuits.

-In addition to understanding Florida break laws, employers should familiarize themselves with Florida wage and overtime laws.
+In addition to understanding Florida break laws, employers in Florida must be familiar with Florida wage and overtime laws.

 Read our blog on Florida overtime law to learn more about what jobs qualify as non-exempt and how much is Florida overtime wage.

-As you can see, there’s a lot to unpack when it comes to Florida break laws.
-Even though employers aren’t legally bound to offer breaks to employees, numerous factors have to be considered.
+As you can see, there’s much to unpack regarding Florida break laws.
+Even though employers aren’t legally bound to offer employee breaks, numerous factors must be considered.

-Managing a happy and productive workforce requires understanding their needs, so make sure to learn their legal rights and responsibilities as that will save you from potential issues and lawsuits.
+Managing a happy and productive workforce requires understanding their needs.
+Learning about their legal rights and responsibilities will save you from potential issues and lawsuits.